Redbrainltd/shopify-api-js/docs/guides/session-storage.md

 // sessionCopy is an identical copy of the callbackResponse.session instance
 ```

 Now that the app has a JavaScript object containing the data of a `Session`, it can convert the data into whatever means necessary to store it in the apps preferred storage mechanism.
-Various implementations of session storage can be found in the [`shopify-app-js` repo](https://github.com/Shopify/shopify-app-js/tree/main/packages).
+Various implementations of session storage can be found in the [`session-storages` folder](../../../session-storage#readme).

 The `Session` class also includes an instance method called `.toPropertyArray` that returns an array of key-value pairs, e.g.,

+`toPropertyArray` has an optional parameter `returnUserData`, defaulted to false, when set to true it will return the associated user data as part of the property array object.

 ```ts
 const {session, headers} = shopify.auth.callback({